minutogit/eMinuto-Desktop-Prototype/README.md

 ## How it works

+The eMinuto prototype uses a new method for creating, managing and exchanging decentralized, trust-based, electronic vouchers, see [this whitepaper](Link zum Repo https://github.com/minutogit/decentralized-voucher-payment-system).

-The eMinuto prototype uses text files that contain a transaction list (= a mini blockchain).
-Instead of anonymous addresses, known user IDs are used.
-These text files are digitally signed by the creator and guarantors using their user IDs.
+Instead of traditional anonymous addresses, eMinuto relies on text files that function as transaction logs (a mini blockchain), where known user IDs replace pseudonymous identifiers.
+These files are digitally signed by their creator and guarantors to ensure authenticity.

 eMinuto files can be sent to other users, with digital signatures in the transaction list confirming ownership.
 A global blockchain is unnecessary (serverless).